 Is there a pool or a vegetable garden nearby?
-If so, choose a tree that will not take too much room, or a large-growing one that you can plant to the north of these installations to avoid blocking valuable sunlight.
+Then choose a low-spread tree or a larger-spread tree that you can plant north of these structures to avoid blocking the precious rays of the sun.

 It is also preferable to choose a tree that will not obstruct the view and allows safe manoeuvring if close to a driveway.
 In addition, if the tree’s branches are directly over a parking space, make sure the tree does not produce any fruit or nuts that can damage or soil the car.

-In the winter, make sure that the snow does not accumulate on one side of the tree due to wind.
-Also make sure that its trunk is protected from the city’s heavy cleaning equipment.
+In winter, make sure that the snow does not accumulate on one side of the tree due to wind.
+Also make sure that its trunk is protected from the heavy city maintenance equipment.

 And of course, if you plan to plant next to your fence, be sure to discuss it with your neighbour.